mikey-roberts/mini_projects/caesar_cipher/README.md

-# Repo to store mini projects
+Repository to store mini projects

-# Caesar Cipher method
-#(Takes string and value as an argument and returns name shifted by number val)
+Caesar Cipher - Takes string & number as an argument.
+Shifts the string chars by the number provided